KevinMusgrave/powerful-benchmarker/validator_tests/README.md

 ---
 ### main.py

 This runs a single validator configuration on a single experiment's trials.
+It will save a pkl file containing the validation scores, within each trial's folder.
 For example, the following command will compute micro-averaged accuracy on the source validation set for all trials within `<exp_folder>/mnist_mnist_mnistm_fl6_Adam_lr1/dann`:

 ```
 python validator_tests/main.py --exp_group mnist_mnist_mnistm_fl6_Adam_lr1 --exp_name dann \